elichienxD/deep_gcns_torch/README.md

 This is the repository for reproducing the results in our paper: [[Node Feature Extraction by Self-Supervised Multi-scale Neighborhood Prediction]](https://arxiv.org/pdf/2111.00064.pdf) for the combination of GIANT-XRT+RevGAT.

 ## Step 0: Install GIANT and get GIANT-XRT node features.
 Please follow the instruction in [[GIANT]](https://github.com/amzn/pecos/tree/mainline/examples/giant-xrt) to get the GIANT-XRT node features.
+Note that if you generate your own pretrained node features from GIANT-XRT, you should be aware of your save path and modify the --pretrain_path (below in Step 3) accordingly.

 ## Step 1: Git clone this repo.
 After following the steps in [[GIANT]](https://github.com/amzn/pecos/tree/mainline/examples/giant-xrt), go to the folder